knolleCC/kotlinSample_AllTestsDisablesJunitXml/readme.md

 # Kotlin Sample: allTests task disables junitXml generation

+This is a sample to illustrate problem report <https://youtrack.jetbrains.com/issue/KT-35202>.

 ## Behavior with Kotlin 1.3.61

 `allTests` task runs `jvmTest` but does not respect the `reports.junitXml.enabled` property.